csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Constraint satisfaction problems with **continuous domains** are common in the realCONTINUOUS DOMAINS

 world and are widely studied in the field of operations research.
 For example, the scheduling of experiments on the Hubble Space Telescope requires very precise timing of observations; the start and finish of each observation and maneuver are continuous-valued variables that must obey a variety of astronomical, precedence, and power constraints.
-The best-known category of continuous-domain CSPs is that of **linear programming** problems, where con- straints must be linear equalities or inequalities.
+The best-known category of continuous-domain CSPs is that of **linear programming** problems, where constraints must be linear equalities or inequalities.
 Linear programming problems can be solved in time polynomial in the number of variables.
 Problems with different types of constraints and objective functions have also been studied—quadratic programming, second-order conic programming, and so on.

 In addition to examining the types of variables that can appear in CSPs, it is useful to look at the types of constraints.
 The simplest type is the **unary constraint**, which restrictsUNARY CONSTRAINT